roshanlulu/gaProjects/gaProject4/README.md

         4 - Business-Intelligence

     Salary
-        Per annum
+        Salary per annum with

     Job Description
-        Text
+        Full Job description text

 #### 3. project-4-roshan-03-qn1-qn2 [ Python NB ]
-    - Answers to the Problem statement have been provided in this notebook as a result of iterating through Modelling techniques and Validating the results.
+    - Answers to the Problem statement have been provided in this notebook
+    - Machine learning Regression/Classification Modelling and Validation techniques have been used.

+#### 4. Summary_Report.md
+    - Report to the Principal detailing the project analysis and findings.